ph4310822/dsh-edex-ui/README.md

 # dsh-edex-ui

-**DeepSeek Harness eDEX-UI shell plugin** — a terminal-inspired overlay for the DSH web GUI.
+**DeepSeek Harness eDEX-UI shell plugin** — a terminal-inspired by https://github.com/GitSquared/edex-ui overlay for the DSH web GUI.
 Adds a classic eDEX-UI layout: system telemetry left bar, world-map right bar, filesystem browser, and a terminal-styled composer input — all wrapped around the original UI.